top of page

 • the joints, muscles, bones, and organs, such as the kidneys and heart

-These problems are permanent, though early treatment and support can help limit their impact on a child's life.
+Although permanent, early treatment and support can help limit their impact on a child's life.

 The greater the amount of alcohol consumed, the more severe the symptoms tend to be.